-The loans have a term of 5 years, are unsecured, and are guaranteed by the Small Business Administration.
-The loans bear interest at one percent per annum, with the first six months of interest and principal deferred.
-Some or all of the loans may be forgiven if at least 60% of the loans' proceeds are used by the Company to cover payroll costs, including benefits, and if the Company maintains its employment and compensation within certain parameters during the period following the loans' origination dates and comply with other relevant conditions.
+Some or all of the loans could be forgiven if at least 75% of the loans' proceeds were used by the Company to cover payroll costs, including benefits, and if the Company maintained its employment and compensation within certain parameters during the period following the loans' origination date and complied with other relevant conditions.

-The Company elected to account for the PPP loans as in-substance government grants by applying the guidance in IAS 20 by analogy based on the assessment that it is probable that it will meet both (a) the eligibility criteria for a PPP loans, and (b) the loan forgiveness criteria for all or substantially all of the PPP loans.
-Under this guidance, the Company recorded the loan proceeds in Other income in the consolidated statement of operations for the years ended December 31, 2021 and 2020.
+The Company elected to account for the PPP loans as an in-substance government grants by applying the guidance in International Accounting Standards 20 by analogy based on the assessment that it is probable that it will meet both (a) the eligibility criteria for a PPP loan, and (b) the loan forgiveness criteria for all or substantially all of the PPP loan.
+Under this guidance, the Company recorded the loans' proceeds in other income in the consolidated statement of operations and comprehensive loss for the years in which the Company received a PPP Loan.